opengeospatial/e-learning/source/ogcapi-features/text/operations.rst

 This section provides basic information about the types of resources that OGC API - Features offers.

-Each resource provides **links** to relates resources.
+Each resource provides **links** to related resources.
 This enables a client application to navigate the resources, from the landing page through to the individual features.
 The server identifies the relationship between a resource and other linked resources through a **link relation type**, represented by the attribute 'rel'.
 The link relation types used by implementations of the **OGC API - Features - Part 1: Core** can be found in `Section 5.2 <http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_link_relations>`_ of the standard.

 .. _ogcapif_landingpage: